-The GPI Outputs menu (Figure 140) is used to configure the K-Frame's GPI connectors.
+The GPI Outputs menu (Figure 142) is used to configure the K-Frame's GPI connectors.
+GPI outputs can be assigned to Suite 1 or Suite 2 using the Eng Setup Acquire Resources menu.

-Figure 142.
+Figure 144.
 GPI Outputs Menu

 GPI Outputs - The buttons in the scrolling list represent the physical GPI output relays available on the system.
 The functions performed by these relays depend on how they have been connected to the device being controlled.
 One output can be selected at a time.